derekbrown/techlead/README.md

 #Tech Leadership
 This is meant to be a collection of articles, resources, and links for those in technical leadership or engineering management roles.
+It's intended that the global community of engineering leaders contribute resources here for one another's benefit.

 ###Adding Resources
 Please submit a pull request with the link added to this README, in Markdown syntax, alphabetized in the appropriate category.
 If your resource doesn't fit into a category, feel free to include a new one in your request.
 When possible, include the author's Twitter or LinkedIn link.
 Feel free to add your own name as the recommender.